Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 And all of this is going to come down to a big head on Friday when President Trump meets Vladimir Putin on American territory.

-Now, when let's back backtrack a little bit to Friday to kind of see where the sides are, because since Trump made his comments on Friday, there have been additional comments from Zelenskyy, there have been additional comments from the Europeans.
+Now, let's back up a little bit to Friday to kind of see where the sides are, because since Trump made his comments on Friday, there's been additional comments by Zelensky.

-And that's going to factor in this as well.
+And that's going to factor into this as well.

 And in these meetings, he's expecting some land to be swapped.